akarnokd/plan-b-terraform-mods/README.md

 The building state is persisted in your save.

-:information_source: The save format is not changed by the mod and remains compatible with the vanilla save, meaing that removing the mod won't break it.
+:information_source: The save format is not changed by the mod and remains compatible with the vanilla save, meaning that removing the mod won't break it.

 :information_source: Note that the location and size of the **factory icon button** is not adapting to screen resolution by itself so please use the configuration settings to adjust its position and size.